Scholarships and costs

 Here are some of the main places to find out more about European higher education scholarships.

 - Each country in Europe has its own scholarship schemes.
-In the Country profiles section of this website, you will find a link to a scholarship information for countries in Europe.
+In the Country profiles English (en) section of this website, you will find a link to a scholarship information for countries in Europe.

 - The European Union offers EU-funded scholarships for Master Degrees and Doctorates – including Erasmus Mundus Joint Master Degrees, Erasmus Mundus Joint Doctorates and more.